-If you struggle with symptoms of a mental health issue such as depression, bipolar disorder, anxiety, or PTSD, breaking free from drugs and alcohol can be complicated.
+If you struggle a mental health issue such as depression, bipolar disorder, anxiety, or PTSD, breaking free from drugs and alcohol can be complicated.
 Mental health issues that occur alongside drug or alcohol addiction are called co-occurring disorders, and they require separate, dedicated treatment from addiction recovery.

 However, this extra step doesn’t mean that outpatient treatment isn’t an option.
 An addiction recovery center that understands co-occurring disorders will be able to evaluate your health and determine the best course of action.
 If your physical and mental health is stable, an outpatient program can still give you the treatment you need for any co-occurring disorders alongside your addiction.

-If you already have a psychiatrist or therapist, you can sign a consent to exchange records of your appointments, medication, and therapy so that your outpatient treatment center can coordinate with existing efforts, and determine an appropriate course of action.
+If you already have a psychiatrist or therapist, you can sign a consent to exchange records.
+This allows you to coordinate with existing efforts and determine an appropriate course of action.

 Life After Treatment

 After you’ve completed outpatient treatment, it’s important to understand that recovery is a lifelong process.
-A life free from drugs and alcohol requires a commitment to healthy living, which often means developing new habits, hobbies and relationships.
+Recovery requires a commitment to healthy living, which often means developing new habits, hobbies and relationships.
 As you complete treatment, start to focus on what you’d like to see in your life.
 What are your priorities?
 What are your goals?

 Your treatment team can often connect you with an outpatient psychiatrist and therapist, as well as 12-step meetings near you.
-Attending these meetings can be a vital part of your recovery, helping to give you the support that you need as you work toward lifelong recovery.
+Attending these meetings give you the support that you need as you work toward lifelong recovery.
 As you begin life after treatment, it will also be important to let supportive individuals around you know how they can assist you.
 Don’t be afraid to reach out to loved ones.